3 Days in Venice: The Queen of the Adriatic Sea

 One of the most famous attractions of Murano is its glass factories.
 If you're interested, then you can book tours of these factories that include taking you around on a tour of the factory and glass-blowing demonstrations, depending on the tour you buy.

-Day Three -
+Day Three in Venice

-St. Marks Campanile (Bell Tower)
+St. Mark's Campanile (Bell Tower)

 Bridge of Sighs